tubbytwins/sweep2_rp2040_qmk_config/readme.md

 ## Copying The Config

-Once you've set up your QMK build environment, copy the entire contents of this repository into directory "qmk_firmware/keyboards/ferris/".
+Once you've set up your QMK build environment, copy the folder "sweep2_rp2040" from this repository into directory "qmk_firmware/keyboards/ferris/".
 You should have a new sub-configuration named "sweep2_rp2040" which is what you should use to build the firmware.
+Once you do this, the full name of the keyboard configuration will be "ferris/sweep2_rp2040".

 ## Using RP2040 Controllers